 including the default local hard drive including all the partitions on

 sd0.
 I can set options to prevent that and to use a custom

 mount command.
-Right click over the xfce4-mount icon and select Properties | File Systems tab.
-I just added the pattern
+Right click over the

+icon and select Properties | File Systems tab.

 /dev/sd0* to the Exclude specified

-file systems textbox so

-my local drive was not listed.
+file systems textbox so the local drive is not listed.

 doas mount %m doas umount %m